nullpomino/nullpomino/readme_en.txt

  *Various other tweaks to improve the experience -Fixed PoochyBot, "No Prethink" variations are no longer needed.
 Instead, No Prethink is an option in the AI menu.
 -Fixed many, many bugs.
+*New icons!
+Default is made by gif.
+Another one in the file is made by virulent.

 Version 7.4.0 (2010/10/29) {r277-r517; Unstable Release}
 #This version is NO LONGER compatible with 7.3.0 netplay server.